≡ Menu

 44 Common Confusions to Annoy the Grammar Police post image

-The following 44 examples of commonly confused words and phrases have also been visually represented in a set of two infographics that can be found here (part one) and here (part two).
-You can order the poster, which integrates both parts 1 and 2, here.
-Index Advance vs. Advanced Affect vs. Effect Altogether vs. "All… Read more
+The following 44 examples of commonly confused words and phrases have also been represented visually in two infographics that can be found here (part one) and here (part two).
+You can order the poster, which integrates both parts one and two, here.
+Index Advance vs. Advanced Affect vs. Effect Altogether vs. "All Together" Alternate vs… Read more

 21 Homographs That'll Make Your Facebook Friends Scratch Their Heads